 Overview

 The definition of an argument is an ArgDef, a set of which may be contained within the definition MO object of a planning event, planning activity, or planning request.
 This defines the name and data type of the argument.
 Depending on the data type, the ArgDef may require additional type specific fields to support data validation.
-SubTypes are identified for Numeric, String, and Status arguments.
+Subtypes are identified for Numeric, String, and Status arguments.

 Definition